bridgeL/RecipeWiki/items/report.md

 2. [DataFiles].
 Create a dataset with at least 2,500 valid data instances, each representing a meaningful piece of information in your app.
 The data should be represented and stored in a structured format taught in the course. (easy)
    * Link to the Firebase repo: [realtime database](https://console.firebase.google.com/project/cookcompass-4eed7/database/cookcompass-4eed7-default-rtdb/data)
-   * What I do: pre-process recipe dataset (I get it from kaggle) into json format and upload it into firebase realtime database.
+   * What I do: I pre-processed the recipe dataset (obtained from Kaggle) into JSON format and uploaded it to Firebase Realtime Database.
+I wrote a Python script to process the raw dataset and transform it into structured JSON data.

 3. [LoadShowData] Load and display data instances from your dataset.
 Choose an appropriate format to present the different types of data. (easy)
    * Link to the Firebase repo: [realtime database](https://console.firebase.google.com/project/cookcompass-4eed7/database/cookcompass-4eed7-default-rtdb/data)